BranislavModriansky/peregrin/DEPLOY.md

 ## Build

 > [!WARNING]
-> The container must expose the same network port as the one used by `app.py` script!
+> The container must expose the same network port as the one used by `app.py` script.

 3. Build the docker image.